pamelazoe/staqs/docs/README.md

 cd API && echo "STACKOVERFLOW_KEY=" > .env && npm start
 ```

-To use this package locally we need to link it to our local machine and this will simulate an installed package.
+To use this package locally in a development environment we need to link it to our local machine and this will simulate an installed package.
-Make sure you are located on the CLI folder for this.
+Make sure you are located on the CLI folder to run this command.

 ```terminal
 cd CLI && npm link